Vanessa Y. Niu

 Poet & classical mezzo-soprano.

-THE SINGERVanessa Y. Niu is a mezzo-soprano.
-She studies at Special Music School under the instruction of Lisa Tamagini.
-She had the pleasure of premiering Danny Clay’s “Music for Hard Times” as one of five vocalists, making her chamber debut singing Stabat Mater with St Teresa’s Church chamber group, and making her concert debut with the Park Symphony Orchestra singing Mozart’s “Deh, per questo istante solo” at Merkin Hall, as the only singer to be a Wildcard Winner in the 2024 Kaufman Music Center Concerto Competition.
+THE SINGERVanessa Y. Niu is a classical mezzo-soprano.
+She studies at Special Music School under the instruction of Lisa Tamagini, and is graduating to the studio of Ron Cappon at Princeton University.
+She had the pleasure of premiering Danny Clay’s “Music for Hard Times” as one of five vocalists, making her chamber debut singing Stabat Mater with St Teresa’s Church chamber group, and making her concert debut with the Park Symphony Orchestra singing Mozart’s “Deh, per questo istante solo” at Merkin Hall, as the first singer to be recognized as a Wildcard Winner in the 2024 Kaufman Music Center Concerto Competition.
 She was described by Opening Night Review New York as having a “rich, impassioned voice” with a “expressive, dramatic, and poised” interpretation.
 She has participated in masterclasses with Nicholas Phan, Amanda Majeski, Jane Marsh, Dr Sherry Overholt, Andreas Schmidt at the Mozarteum in Salzburg, and more.

 poetry